garrardkitchen/resume/content/blog/what-is-good-engineering.md

 - Code reviews - Should only contain helpful and constructive comments and / or implementation questions.
 Not there to curess egos (that's for your mother to do)
 - Testing (unit/functional, and proficient with concepts like TDD & BDD)

-As I have said, I see these the baseline.
+At the risk of repeating myself, I see these the baseline.
 And if you're not quite there yet, that's ok too.
 People in roles like Principal Engineer will help you; that's if a colleague hadn't got to you first (see the x factor section).
 A core responsibilities is also to educate & share.
 This means to help Engineers to understand concepts and approaches in many areas of computing, including cloud, microservices and serverless architecture.

 But it doesn't stop here.
 We all forget _stuff_.
 This can be a piece of technical detail, a concept, coding technique, ... the list continues.
 As such, this journey must a continuous one.
 It's constant cycle of reminding, and education on the _new shiny things_.